preciofishbone/OmniaDocsG2/_build/html/_sources/pages/page-types/archive-restore-page-type/index.rst.txt

 .. image:: archive-page-type-restore-menu-select.png

-4. Use the icons to the right to restore or delete an archived Page Type.
+4. Use the icons to the right to restore or terminate a Page Type from the archive.

 .. image:: archive-page-type-restore-icons.png